drawwithcode/MOODboard/README.md

 The last hurdle we had was to pass information between the sketch and the shader.
 Thankfully in *The book of shaders* we discovered the possibility to set a uniform from an external code.
 On the p5js documentation then we finally found the method to connect shaders and p5js sketches.

-Using the data from Face.api we created **six uniforms** connected with each emotion.
+Using the data from Face.api we created **seven uniforms** connected with each emotion.
 In the shader the emotions are shown as an array of horizontal stripes that grow with the variable.
 The stripes are then animated with a **parametric equation**.

 ```